Edgar Wachenheim III: Non-profit work and philanthropy

 Over the years, Wachenheim has been on a number of boards of trustees of nonprofit organizations.
 He was board president of Rye Country Day School and a member of the Skidmore College board, where three of his children studied, between 1993 and 2001.
 He also served as vice-chair of the college's board and chair of its investment committee until 2003.
 Wachenheim is involved with Williams College, his alma mater, where the newest science center is named in his honor.

 Wachenheim became a life trustee of the New York Public Library, where the Trustees Room is named in his honor, after having chaired both the executive and investment committees.
 He was chair of the board of the PBS affiliate WNET from 2017 to 2022.
-Wachenheim became chair the year after he had joined WNET's board, succeeding James S. Tisch.Currently [when?], he sits on the board of trustees of the New York City Museum of Modern Art.
+Wachenheim became chair the year after he had joined WNET's board, succeeding James S. Tisch.
+As of December 2025, he sits on the board of trustees of the New York City Museum of Modern Art.

 He has also been on the boards of UJA-Federation of New York, the New York Foundation (1990–1999), and the Arthur Ross Foundation.

 Wachenheim and his wife have a charitable organization called the "Sue & Edgar Wachenheim Foundation".
 The organization reported assets were $438 million in 2022.
-A large portion of the contributions have gone to cultural and educational institutions including Williams College, Skidmore College, the Museum of Modern Art, WNET, the New York Public Library, and others.
+A large portion of the contributions have gone to cultural and educational institutions including Williams College, Skidmore College, the Museum of Modern Art, WNET, the New York Public Library, the Jay Heritage Center and others.